Who we are

 The Biodiversity Conservation Trust (BCT) is a statutory not-for-profit body established under Part 10 of the Biodiversity Conservation Act 2016, and commenced operating on 25 August 2017.

-The BCT is within the portfolio of the NSW Minister for the Environment.
+The BCT is within the portfolio of the NSW Minister for Energy and Environment.

 Board and Executive

 The BCT has a Board which manages its affairs.
 The Board members are appointed by the Minister for the Environment.

 The BCT is led by an Executive Director and Chief Executive.
 The Chief Executive is supported by a Director, Regional Delivery and a Director, Programs and other senior staff.

 The leadership and structure of the organisation is: